“Downgrades of manually added Components… are not supported” during vLCM image remediation on ESXi hosts

 7. Remediate the host or cluster.

-This aligns the desired image with the currently installed host component version and avoids a downgrade.
+• Note: This aligns the desired image with the currently installed host component version and avoids downgrade errors such as: Manually added component <VIB Name> is an unsupported downgrade from version <version>

 Use this option only when the driver/component is confirmed not to be used by active hardware.